Hieromon/AutoConnect/mkdocs/apiconfig.md

 ### <i class="fa fa-caret-right"></i> autoReconnect

 Automatically will try to reconnect with the past established access point (BSSID) when the current configured SSID in ESP8266/ESP32 could not be connected.
-By enabling this option, *AutoConnect::begin()* function will attempt to reconnect to a known access point using credentials stored in the EEPROM, even if the connection failed by current SSID.
+By enabling this option, *AutoConnect::begin()* function will attempt to reconnect to a known access point using credentials stored in the flash, even if the connection failed by current SSID.
 If the connection fails, starts the captive portal in SoftAP+STA mode.
 <dl class="apidl">
     <dt>**Type**</dt>